Online Course- Supporting Employees with Mental Health Conditions

 • Shared with consumers by counselors as part of informed choice

-• Publically, perhaps through VR agency website
+• Publicly, perhaps through VR agency website

 • What will follow the evaluation process?
 Awards?
 Sanctions?
 Corrective action?
 Technical assistance for the CRP if the results are not satisfactory?
 Development/recruitment of new or additional CRP resources in a given community?
 This is a very crucial piece.
 If there is only one CRP in town and no way of finding or developing an alternative, chances are consumers will continue to be referred to that CRP regardless of the quality of its services.